House in the Horseshoe: History

 In 1798, the home was sold to Benjamin Williams, who would become Governor of North Carolina from 1799 to 1802, and again in 1807–1808.
-Williams owned approximately 103 slaves and produced about 300 acres of cotton annually at the site of the house.
+Williams owned approximately 103 slaves and cultivated about 300 acres of cotton annually at the site of the house.

 The Moore County Historical Association purchased the home in 1954, and ownership was then transferred to the state in 1955.
 The property was made a North Carolina Historic Site in 1971.
 It was added to the National Register of Historic Places in 1970.
 The property is now used as a museum and as the site of Revolutionary War reenactments and living history demonstrations each year.